martonsagi/al-object-designer/README.md

 * Design feature works only with pages, the window is empty when selecting page extensions.
 * View (Go to definition) is active for all object types, however, it will not work with Control Add-ins for example.
 * Event listing may include commented out event publishers/subscriptions.
-* It might be too bright for dark themes.

 ## Preview